 Genetics.
 Siblings of an individual with ADHD are at increased risk of the disorder, and there is a 90% concordance in monozygotic twins.
 Several genes have been identified as possible candidates, notably dopamine receptor and transporter genes.

 For a diagnosis of ADHD, the American Psychiatric Association requires at least 6 symptoms of inattention or at least 6 symptoms of hyperactivity and impulsivity, as outlined in the DSM-5.
-Symptoms must have lasted for at least 6 months, must have begun prior to age 12, and must be present in at least 2 settings (e.g., school and home).
+Symptoms must have lasted for at least 6 months, must have begun prior to age 12.
+Prior to 2013, when the latest diagnostic manual was released, the age of onset was 7.
+A growing body of evidence suggests that the age of onset does not appear to affect a patient’s neuropsychological profile or response to treatment, suggesting that ADHD can be appropriately diagnosed in those with a later onset.
+Symptoms must be present in at least 2 settings (e.g., school and home).
 Also, there must be clear evidence of clinically significant impairment in social, academic, or occupational functioning.
 Symptoms must be considered excessive for the developmental level of the child and other possible causative mental disorders must be ruled out.

 A medical, neurologic, psychological, and cognitive evaluation should be performed to rule out underlying medical contributors, cognitive deficiencies, and mimicking disorders.
 Diagnosis of adult ADHD is similar to that in children but may be complicated by a more subtle presentation, usually lacking the hyperactivity component.
-Girls with ADHD are also less likely to be hyperactive, making it less likely that the illness will be recognized and treated.
+Adults may develop compensatory mechanisms that mask the symptoms.
+For example, rather than displaying forgetfulness in daily activities, an adult with ADHD may rely on extensive smart phone calendar alarms to manage his or her schedule.
+Investigation into possible compensatory mechanisms should be included in a diagnostic evaluation.

 Methylphenidate and dextroamphetamine are effective in 60%-70% of children with ADHD.
 They increase catecholamine release from presynaptic neurons.
 Sustained-release preparations and longer-acting medications, such as lisdexamfetamine, minimize rebound symptoms and irritability, as well as minimize disruptions in the school day caused by twice-daily or three-times-daily dosing schedules.
+Sustained-release preparations also produce less euphoria, reducing the risk of abuse and diversion.
 Side effects may include decreased appetite, insomnia, anxiety, irritability, or headache.
-Moreover, sympathomimetic agents raise blood pressure and heart rate, potentially contributing to risk of sudden cardiac death.
+Moreover, sympathomimetic agents raise blood pressure and heart rate, potentially contributing to risk of sudden cardiac death in individuals with pre-existing risk factors.

 Nonstimulants.
 Several classes of nonstimulant medications may be effective, although controlled studies are limited.